JCWK Dance Lab – creating Joy, Connection, and Wellness through Kinesthetic storytelling

-Jessica is a member of the internationally recognized modern dance company, Kun-Yang Lin/Dancers and the regionally recognized contemporary ballet company, Nora Gibson Contemporary Ballet.
+Jessica performed with the internationally recognized modern dance company, Kun-Yang Lin/Dancers from 2010-2017 and with the regionally recognized contemporary ballet company, Nora Gibson Contemporary Ballet from 2009-2016.
 With both companies, Jessica has toured nationally and internationally and has performed at some of the premier dance venues in the US.
 She has also performed for many independent choreographers in Philadelphia, New York, and the Virginia/ DC area.
 Her choreography has been presented in venues throughout Pennsylvania, New York, New Jersey, the Washington DC area, and Virginia.
 Jessica is the co-founder and curator of the InHale Performance Series, presented by Kun-Yang Lin/Dancers in Philadelphia.

-Additionally, Jessica enjoys the quiet energy of the morning, singing cardinals, dragonflies, and the shifting temper of the ocean.
+Additionally, Jessica enjoys the quiet energy of the morning, singing cardinals, dragonflies, horseshoe crabs, and the shifting temper of the ocean.
 She actively seeks out opportunities to play with puppies, shuffle in fall leaves, and engage in deep conversations about dance, art, life, and changing the world over a long walk, coffee, tea, or gluten-free snacks.
 Jessica digs into the (sometimes surprising) talents and gifts of her community and creates safe spaces from which these can be shared.